-Wynn Resorts operates luxury casino resorts in Las Vegas and South China's Macau, the only place in China where gambling is legal.
-The company's Wynn Las Vegas is a $2.4 billion resort and casino, built on the site of the former Desert Inn on the Strip.
+Wynn Resorts operates luxury casino resorts in Las Vegas and South China's Macau (the only place in China where gambling is legal).
+Its Wynn Las Vegas is a $2.4 billion resort and casino, built on the site of the former Desert Inn on the Strip.
 Wynn Resorts operates in China through Wynn Macau Limited.
-The company has expanded in both markets, adding the Encore at Wynn Las Vegas next to the Wynn Las Vegas, and the Encore at Wynn Macau adjacent to Wynn Macau, and Wynn Palace in the Cotai area of Macau.
+The company has expanded in both markets, adding the Encore at Wynn Las Vegas next to the Wynn Las Vegas, the Encore at Wynn Macau adjacent to Wynn Macau, and Wynn Palace in the Cotai area of Macau.
 The Wynn brand is the brainchild of gaming mogul and former Mirage Resorts chairman Steve Wynn.

 Sales and Marketing